The Duchess Assignment: Plot

-While holidaying in France, International Rescue agent Lady Penelope (voiced by Sylvia Anderson) finds an old acquaintance – Deborah, Duchess of Royston – losing heavily at a casino.
-Unaware that criminals Brophy and Chandler are eavesdropping, Deborah tells Penelope that she has been driven gambling after "falling on hard times" and has already lost most of her possessions.
+While holidaying in France, International Rescue agent Lady Penelope finds an old acquaintance – Deborah, Duchess of Royston – losing heavily at a casino.
+Unaware that criminals Brophy and Chandler are eavesdropping, Deborah tells Penelope that she has been driven to gambling after "falling on hard times" and has already lost most of her possessions.
 Penelope realises that the roulette table has been rigged but is unable to stop the croupiers running off with Deborah's money and tiara.
-Parker (voiced by David Graham) has a shootout with the casino owner, who escapes in a car driven by one of the croupiers.
+Parker has a shootout with the casino owner, who escapes in a car driven by one of the croupiers.
 Penelope and Parker give chase in FAB 1 but the fraudsters get away.

 Deborah has just one valuable possession left: Portrait of a Gazelle, a painting by Braquasso.
-After attending a London airshow and visiting an art gallery with Jeff Tracy (voiced by Peter Dyneley), Penelope tells Jeff of the Duchess's financial problems.
+After attending a London airshow and visiting an art gallery with Jeff Tracy, Penelope tells Jeff of the Duchess's financial problems.
 Eager to help, Jeff contacts his friend, New York City businessman Wilbur Dandridge, whose gazelle-obsessed company Gazelle Automations is looking for a new logo.
 Although Deborah is unwilling to sell the painting outright, she agrees to loan it to Dandridge for the same price, and flies to New York to observe the handover.

 While preparing to collect Deborah from the airport, Dandridge's chauffeur Hendricks is knocked unconscious by Brophy and Chandler, who plan to steal the Duchess's fee.
 When Deborah lands, Brophy, posing as Hendricks, drives her to an abandoned country house, ties her to a chair in the basement, switches on a leaking gas supply and leaves her to suffocate.
 Meanwhile, Chandler arrives at Gazelle Automations with the painting, introducing himself as the Duchess's representative.
-However, he is unaware that Penelope has warned Dandridge to expect an impostor, having tracked Deborah's movements using a homing device hidden inside a St Christopher brooch that she gave the Duchess as a present.
-Dandridge pulls a gun on Chandler, who raises his arms in surrender, but in doing so throws the painting into the air, where it is grazed by Dandridge's hastily-fired bullet.
+However, he is unaware that Penelope has warned Dandridge to expect an impostor, having tracked Deborah's movements using a homing device hidden inside a Saint Christopher brooch that she gave the Duchess as a present.
+Dandridge pulls a gun on Chandler, who raises his arms in surrender, but in doing so throws the painting into the air, where it is grazed by Dandridge's hastily fired bullet.